pratyush1712/Personal-Website-Content/README.md

 # Personal-Website-Content

-All the content for my personal website: [pratyushsudhakar.com](https://pratyushsudhakar.com/)
+~All~ Most of the content for my personal website: [pratyushsudhakar.com](https://pratyushsudhakar.com/)